First American Financial Earnings Call Transcripts

 -

 Second quarter revenue was $1.6 billion with adjusted EPS of $1.27, as challenging market conditions persisted.
-Title margins declined slightly, while home warranty margins improved; strategic tech initiatives are underway.
-Modest revenue growth and stable margins are expected for 2024.
+Title margins declined slightly, while home warranty margins improved.
+Strategic tech initiatives and deposit retention efforts are underway, with optimism for a Q4 rebound.